 The College runs a Sixth Form social club called The Medway Club on Thursday evenings and many Saturdays throughout the year.
 The Medway Common Room is very much the social hub for Sixth Formers.

-The club exists to encourage the right mature social habits and is a chance for the Upper Sixth to get together in an informal setting.
-Students enjoy the privilege of having a beer or a glass of wine or two with the Head of Sixth Form (if over 18 years old) and other staff members in a relaxed atmosphere.
-Food is provided and students can play on the pool table and watch TV as they drink.
+The club exist to encourage the right mature social habits and is a chance for the Upper Sixth to get together in an informal setting.
+Students enjoy the privilege of having a beer or a glass of wine with the Head of Sixth Form (if over 18 years old) and other staff members in a relaxed atmosphere.
+Food is provided and students can play on the pool table and watch TV.

-There is also an Upper Sixth Wine Society, led by the Reverend Neil Jeffers, which has been run for a number of years and meets once every two or three weeks on Tuesday evenings.
+There is also an Upper Sixth Wine Society, led by the Reverend Neil Jeffers, which has been run for a number of years and meets on Tuesday evenings.
 The Society – which runs on a voluntary basis – samples a selection of wines and students develop mature wine tasting techniques in the company of staff members and guests who are invited to share their expertise in wine tasting.
-The selection of drinks explored at the Society varies from table wines to champagne and after-dinner wine, among others.
-The Society meets in the Wardroom (staff dining room) and is another privilege for Sixth Formers to socialise informally with the staff.
+The selection of drinks explored at the Society varies from table wines to champagne and after-dinner wine, amongst others.
+The Society meets in the Wardroom (staff dining room) and is another privilege for Sixth Formers to socialise informally with staff.

-Throughout the course of the year, there are various Sixth Form barbecues, Dinners and Balls which are further privileges exclusive to the two leading year groups.
-Housemasters/mistresses invite Sixth Formers into their homes for formal sit-down meals which is a chance to socialise together and develop dinner etiquette.
+Throughout the course of the year, there are various Sixth Form barbecues, dinners and balls which are further privileges exclusive to the two leading year groups.